 Images

 Suppose that you want to display an image.
 To do so, you must specify the location of where we can find that image file (e.g. the URL if it’s on the web, the link should end in .jpg or .png).
-Hence, to display an image, we’d use:
+So, to display an image, we’d use:

 *image: http://i.imgur.com/BZXv6eU.jpg